kumahq/kuma/docs/madr/decisions/016-policy-array-merging.md

 ```

 #### Advantages
-* ?
+* Explicit and easy to understand

 #### Disadvantages
 * We cannot control merging on a single list.
-It's all append or all replace.
+It's all append or all replace for the whole policy.
 * Additional keyword, which may confuse service owners.
 Which one they should use by default? `defaults` or `merge`?

 ## Decision Outcome